mayerrobert/jmurmel/lambda/README.md

 LambdaJ has garbage collection c/o Java, tail call optimization, and except read/ write/ writeln it is purely functional (but see Customization below).

+LambdaJ is Copyright (C) 2020 Robert Mayer.
+All rights reserved.

+This work is licensed under the terms of the MIT license.
+For a copy, see https://opensource.org/licenses/MIT.

 **Standalone use:**

     $ java -jar lambdaj-1.0-SNAPSHOT.jar